Innovative Therapeutic Areas

 Our focus areas in neuroscience

-More than 3 billion people worldwide are living with a neurological condition, and for too many, stability, timely intervention, and continuity of care remain out of reach.
-Teva is translating breakthroughs into medicines, advancing innovative solutions across severe mental illness, movement disorders, migraine, and neurodegenerative disorders with scale, speed and precision.
-Because we believe earlier intervention matters.
-We believe outcomes matter.
+More than 3 billion people worldwide are living with a neurological condition, and for too many, timely intervention and continuity of care leading to stability remain out of reach.
+Teva is translating scientific breakthroughs into medicines, advancing innovative solutions across severe mental illness, movement disorders, migraine, and neurodegenerative disorders with scale, speed and precision.
+Because we know earlier intervention matters.
+We know outcomes matter.
 And we believe the measure of innovation is not in the molecule alone – it is the fuller life, hope and future it makes possible.
+Teva develops medications not only for diseases but for the people living with those.

 Severe mental illness